ahandsomeChineseboy/inet/tutorials/queueing/doc/Filter2.rst

 ========

-In this step, packets are collected periodically by an active packet sink (ActivePacketSink).
-The packets are provided by a passive packet source (PassivePacketSource).
-Packets are passed through from the source to the sink by a filter (ContentBasedFilter).
+In this step, packets are collected periodically by an active packet sink (:ned:`ActivePacketSink`).
+The packets are provided by a passive packet source (:ned:`PassivePacketSource`).
+Packets are passed through from the source to the sink by a filter (:ned:`ContentBasedFilter`).
 Every second packet is dropped.

 .. figure:: media/Filter2.png
    :width: 80%